-Your business would benefit from the strategic location, business opportunities within the Park or access to the thriving aviation cluster growing around the airport.
+Your business will benefit from the strategic location, business opportunities within the Park and access to the thriving aviation cluster growing around the airport.

-Hamilton Airport is New Zealand’s second busiest commercial airport for plane movements.
+Hamilton Airport is the gateway to the central North Island, and New Zealand’s second busiest commercial airport with regard to plane movements.

 - 2195m sealed runway plus 650m and 750m grass runways.